Rachael found her niche in care: 'Now I can go on by myself'

 Space to discover who I was myself

-In early 2024, Racheal moved from The Hague back to her native Delft.
+In early 2024, Rachael moved from The Hague back to her native Delft.
 “I found good childcare for my son and finally got space again to discover who I was myself again.”
 When Rachael moved to Delft, she came into contact with Werkse!
 She was immediately enthusiastic: “I wanted to do all kinds of things, but my consultant Marissa really put the brakes on.
 According to her, I had to start quietly.
 I did that by volunteering at Neighbourhood House de Wending.”

 Working in care through Zorghub